TDWolff/projectOS/README.md

 ## License

-No explicit license file is included in the repository snapshot.
-If you want this to be open source, add a `LICENSE` file and update this section.
+No license included, this project is open source.
+Feel free to use the code as you like, I'll continue to provide updates and improvements as I work on the OS.
+If you find any bugs or have suggestions, please open an issue or submit a pull request!